cleisoncavalcanti/AZ-103-Azure-Administrator/Instructions/Labs/12 - Implementing File Sync (az-100-02b).md

    Install-Module -Name Az.StorageSync -AllowClobber -Force
    ```

-1. From the Windows PowerShell console, install the Azure File Sync PowerShell module by running the following:
+1. From the Windows PowerShell console, check whether the S:\az10002bShare file share does not have any compatibility issues with the Azure File Sync :

    ```powershell
    Invoke-AzStorageSyncCompatibilityCheck -Path 'S:\az10002bShare'